2008 Budweiser Shootout

 The 2008 Budweiser Shootout was the first official, non-points paying event of the 2008 NASCAR Sprint Cup Series.
 The race was run on Saturday, February 9, 2008 at Daytona International Speedway in Daytona Beach, Florida and was restricted to those who were the fastest qualifiers in the 2007 season as well as past winners of the event.
 Dale Earnhardt Jr. won the event, his second shootout, and his first win with Hendrick Motorsports.
-Fox televised the race starting at 8 PM US EST.
+Fox televised the race starting at 8 PM EST.

 Eligible drivers

 There were two ways to become eligible for the Budweiser Shootout: win a pole or win the Budweiser Shootout.
 For 2008, there were 23 eligible drivers: nine drivers being past winners with lifetime exemptions into the race as long as they remain active in the series, and 15 who were fastest in qualifying for NEXTEL Cup races in 2007.